Vegetarian Lemon Rice Soup

 - 1 bay leaf

 - Heat the olive oil over medium heat.
-Add the onion, carrots, celery, potato and garlic.
+Add the onion, carrots, celery and garlic.
 Cook for 5 minutes until vegetables are soft.

 - Add the oregano, salt and pepper and stir.